Buying Tax Liens With Your IRA Financial Group Self-Directed IRA LLC or Solo 401(k) Plan

 Establish a Self-Directed IRA LLC or Solo 401(k) with IRA Financial Group and have immediate “checkbook control” to make tax lien investments.

-Our in-house tax and ERISA attorneys will take care of setting up your Self-Directed IRA LLC or Solo 401(k) Plan.
-Our tax and ERISA attorneys are onsite greatly reducing the setup time and cost.
+Our in-house tax and ERISA professionals will take care of setting up your Self-Directed IRA LLC or Solo 401(k) Plan.
+Our tax and ERISA professionals are onsite greatly reducing the setup time and cost.
 You will find that our fee for this service is significantly less than other companies that perform the same or similar services.

 Please contact one of our IRA Experts at 800-472-0646 for more information.